This post's overview:

 Malaysia is one of the most developed countries in Southeast Asia.
 Home to numerous beautiful beaches, historical buildings and biodiversity, I’d say Malaysia shouldn’t be missed out in your Southeast Asia travel itinerary.
 Today, let’s talk about how much does it cost to travel in Malaysia to help you plan your Malaysia travel budget focusing on affordable

-This is a guest post written by our fellow travel blogger, Yen from Swing Abroad.
+This is a guest post written by our fellow travel blogger, Yen from Wandering Journal.
 He will share some really amazing insights on the cost of travel in Malaysia and how much does it really cost to travel in Malaysia on a budget!

 The exchange rate that was used in this post – 1USD = 4.09 MYR